-Expenditure line Method of allocation Why considered appropriate How satisfied Customer services - Billing Where separately costed teams work solely on billing activity, they are coded directly to billing.
+Expenditure line How costs are allocated Why considered appropriate How satisfied Customer services - Billing Where separately costed teams work solely on billing activity they are coded directly to billing.
 Where teams work for a proportion of their time on billing an appropriate cost driver is used.
-Where teams work solely on household or nonhousehold their costs are allocated accordingly.
-Where costs are separately identified in SAP these are directly charged.
-For costs which are allocated, e.g. postage, an appropriate cost driver is used, e.g. number of bills issued as a proportion of total items of mail dispatched.
-Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate.
-Customer services - Payment handling Payment commissions and the cost of the Payments team are held separately in SAP.
-Other costs allocated to payment handling are small and based on an appropriate cost driver.
-The majority of costs are separately identifiable.
-The majority of costs are separately identifiable.
-Customer services - Charitable trust donations N/A Nil operating expenditure Nil operating expenditure Customer services - Vulnerable customer schemes Directly allocated Directly allocated Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate.
-Customer services - Non-network enquiries and complaints Contact centre costs are allocated between network and nonnetwork using the number of customer contacts as a cost driver.
-The number of customer contacts agrees to numbers reported within the APR and also for C-MeX.
-Other team costs are allocated based on management estimate.
-Costs are apportioned based on the number of calls.
-The number of contacts used to apportion costs are assured by the operational team.
+Where teams work solely on household or non-household their costs are allocated accordingly Where costs are separately identified in SAP these are directly charged.
+For costs which are allocated, e.g. postage, an appropriate cost driver is used, e.g. number of bills issued as a proportion of total items of mail dispatched Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate Customer services - Payment handling Payment commissions and the cost of the Payments team are held separately in SAP.
+Other costs allocated to payment handling are small and based on an appropriate cost driver The majority of costs are separately identifiable The majority of costs are separately identifiable Customer services - Charitable trust donations No costs N/A N/A Customer services - Vulnerable customer schemes Costs are allocated directly Direct cost allocation Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate Customer services - Non-network enquiries and complaints Contact centre costs are allocated between network and nonnetwork using the number of customer contacts as a cost driver.
+The number of customer contacts agrees to numbers reported within the APR and also for C-MEX.
+Other team costs are allocated based on management estimate Costs are apportioned based on the number of calls which is what drives the costs The number of contacts used to apportion costs are assured through existing processes

-Table 5 - Retail cost allocations - continued
+Table 5 - Retail cost allocations (continued)

-Expenditure line Method of allocation Why considered appropriate How satisfied Customer services - Network enquiries and complaints Contact centre costs are allocated network and non-network using the number of customer contacts as a cost driver.
-The number of customer contacts agrees to numbers reported for the APR and C-MeX.
-Other team costs are allocated based on management estimate.
-Costs are apportioned based on the number of calls.
-The number of contacts used to apportion costs are assured by the operational team.
-Customer services - First time investigatory visits - Retail An analysis is prepared of customer visits which are not due to a network failure.
-This is compliant with Ofwat's guidance that first time investigatory visits that are not due to a network failure are classed as retail activities.
-Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate.
-Customer services - Other customer services N/A Nil operating expenditure.
-Nil operating expenditure Debt management Most is done by separate household and non-household teams whose costs are directly allocated.
-Some other teams are allocated to this activity by management estimate, but the costs are smaller in value.
-The majority of costs are separately identifiable.
-The majority of costs are separately identifiable.
-Doubtful debts Directly allocated Directly allocated Directly allocated Meter reading Directly allocated Directly allocated Directly allocated Services to developers N/A Nil operating expenditure Nil operating expenditure General and Support - IT Loop costs are directly allocated.
-For Yorkshire Water, costs are allocated based on headcount.
-Assumed each person employed has a PC, Laptop or hand-held device.
-Proxy for number of PCs and hand-held devices.
-General and Support - HR Loop costs are directly allocated.
-For Yorkshire Water, costs are allocated based on headcount.
-Each colleague drives an HR cost even if part time.
-Proxy to how HR costs are driven.
-General and Support - Facilities Loop costs are directly allocated.
-For Yorkshire Water, costs are allocated based on floor space and FTE.
-Floor space alone is not valid as some staff carry out both wholesale and retail activities.
-Done on a facilities site- specific basis.
-General and Support - Other Loop costs are directly allocated.
-For Yorkshire Water, costs are one ninth of regulation staff and license costs.
-YWSL is regulation costs.
-The cost allocation used is per the Ofwat guidance.
-Complies with guidelines
+Expenditure line How costs are allocated Why considered appropriate How satisfied Customer services - Network enquiries and complaints Contact centre costs are allocated between network and nonnetwork using the number of customer contacts as a cost driver.
+The number of customer contacts agrees to numbers reported for the APR and C-MEX.
+Other team costs are allocated based on management estimate Costs are apportioned based on the number of calls which is what drives the costs The number of contacts used to apportion costs are assured through existing processes Customer services - First time investigatory visits - Retail An analysis is prepared of customer visits which are not due to a network failure This is compliant with Ofwat's guidance that first time investigatory visits that are not due to a network failure are classed as retail activities Cost allocation methods are reviewed with a finance business partner and an operational colleague to ensure appropriate Customer services - Other customer services No costs N/A N/A Debt management Most is done by separate household and non-household teams whose costs are allocated directly.
+Some other teams are allocated to this activity by management estimate, but the costs are smaller in value The majority of costs are separately identifiable The majority of costs are separately identifiable Doubtful debts Costs are allocated directly Costs are allocated directly Costs are allocated directly Meter reading Costs are allocated directly Costs are allocated directly Costs are allocated directly Services to developers Costs are allocated directly Costs are allocated directly Costs are allocated directly General and support - IT Loop Customer Management Limited (LCML) costs are allocated directly.
+For Yorkshire Water Services Limited (YWSL), costs are allocated based on headcount Assumed each person employed has a PC, Laptop or hand-held device Headcount data from payroll by section